noflo/noflo/SPEC.md

 - Standard JavaScript following the EcmaScript specification as supported in evergreen browsers and Node.js
 - JsDoc annotations are used to document all library functions and to define TypeScript type safety
 - TypeScript compiler is used to verify type safety and to extract type definitions to their own files
+- Testing is done using Node.js native test runner and assertion functionality
+- Linting and formatting is done using Biome (default settings)

 In NoFlo 1.x series:
 - Dataflow is implemented using Node.js EventEmitter